How to Make Change That Sticks: 6 Steps for Lasting Organizational Impact

 Pro tip: Embed these habits into the interview process to increase the candidate’s slushiness early on.

 That’s it!
-Those are the 6 steps that change masters take when it comes to implementing change--big or small--at their organization.
+Those are the 6 steps skilled change leaders take when it comes to implementing change—big or small—at their organization.

 As the Impact Lead, Joie works to upskill our team to be impact experts, oversees our various impact strategies, and supports clients on how to track, understand, speak, and increase the impact of LifeLabs Learning’s programs.
 She has a Master’s degree in Organization Development, with a focus on leading change successfully and large-scale system transformation.
 Joie’s current research is on organizational resilience: the ability of an organization to continue to thrive and meet its objectives in the face of adversity by positively adapting and transforming.